s1seven/SAP-DMP/content/setup/README.md

    1. Company ID
       On S1SEVEN Platform, navigate to "Automate"->"Constants" and copy "Company ID":
       ![Company ID](./assets/figure_17.png "Company ID")
+   2. Company Code
+      This is just an **informative and optional** field in order to link the S1SEVEN proxy to a SAP company code.
+Its an optional field to easily choose from a list of proxies by SAP company code in a custom implementation.
-   2. Mode
+   3. Mode
       Choose processing mode `live` or `test`
       [TODO](@stiebitzhofer) please add details or ref to document describing mode?
-   3. Chosse from one of the following Scenarios.
+   4. Chosse from one of the following Scenarios.
 Wether to connect directly or connect via Middleware (as e.g., SAP Integration Suite)
       1. Scenario Direct
          ![Configuration details Scenario Direct](./assets/figure_31.png)
          Means that SAP is connecting directly to S1SEVEN API.
 MQTT is used for receiving "inbound" messages (see above [Connectivity](#connectivity)).